Once the app is up and running you should see the following screen (video not shown, so if it looks exactly like this, you have a problem with video):

 Outdoor mode

-When checked, tells the AR.Drone that it is flying outside.
+When checked, tells the AR.Drone that it is flying outside and should allow for wind.

 Flight mode - normal, combined yaw or absolute